strayiker/smart-home-media-assistant-telegram-bot/README.md

    - Open the qBittorrent client on your PC.
    - Go to `Options` > `Web UI`.
-   - Enable the Web UI and set a username (default is `admin`) and a password.
+   - Enable the Web UI and set a username (default is `admin`) and password.
-   - Set the port to `9092` (or any other port you prefer).
+   - Set the port (default is `8080`).
-   - Make sure the Web UI is accessible from your local network.
+   - Make sure the Web UI is accessible from your local network (open [http://localhost:8080](http://localhost:8080) in your web browser).

 2. **Clone the Repository:**